RempelOliveira/Retrobat.DS4Windows/README.md

 This is a 3rd-party implementation designed to help you use [DS4Windows](https://ds4-windows.com) with [Retrobat's](https://www.retrobat.org) retro games interface.

-With this package, you won't need to install DS4Windows to emulate Xbox 360 joysticks or make complex configurations.
+With this package, you won't need to install DS4Windows to emulate Xbox 360 joysticks or make complex configurations for different games of Windows.
 Just run a single file, follow the documentation, and almost everything you need will already be installed and pre-configured.

+# Running

+This package install DS4Windows as a portable software with all joystick configurations you need.
+But, it's very important to remeber to install the HidHide software after runs the Install.bat file.

+The installer will install the NirCmd software as well that is necessary for controll of windows of the system.

+After the complete installation, you'll need to create a Retrobat shortcut with a customized command and then you can use .bat files to start your Windows games.

 # Donations